awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 Use the Amazon WorkDocs console to delete an Amazon WorkDocs site\.

 **Warning**
-Deleting a site causes the loss of all user information and all files\.
-Only delete a site if you are absolutely sure that this information is no longer needed\.
+You lose all user information and files when you delete a site\.
+Delete a site only if you are sure that this information is no longer needed\.

 **To delete a site**

 1. Open the Amazon WorkDocs console at [https://console\.aws\.amazon\.com/zocalo/](https://console.aws.amazon.com/zocalo/)\.

+1. If necessary, from the navigation bar, choose the AWS Region that you need\.
+For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

-1. In the **Manage Your WorkDocs Sites** page, select the desired site and choose **Actions** and **Delete WorkDocs Site**\.
+1. On the **Manage Your WorkDocs Sites** page, choose the site to delete\.
+Choose **Actions**, then choose **Delete WorkDocs Site**\.

 1. In the **Delete Selected WorkDocs Site** dialog box, choose whether to delete the user directory at the same time\.

-This deletes the AWS Directory Service Simple AD or AD Connector directory that is used to store the Amazon WorkDocs user information\.
+   1. Choose **I also want to delete the user directory** to delete the AWS Directory Service Simple AD or AD Connector for an on\-premises Microsoft Active Directory\.
 To delete the directory, it cannot have any other AWS applications enabled\.
 For more information, see [Deleting a Simple AD Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_delete.html) or [Deleting an AD Connector Directory](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_delete.html) in the *AWS Directory Service Administration Guide*\.

-1. Verify that you are deleting the proper site, enter **DELETE** in the confirmation field, and choose **Delete WorkDocs Site**\.
+1. Verify that you are deleting the proper site, type **DELETE** in the confirmation field, and choose **Delete WorkDocs Site**\.

    The site is immediately deleted and is no longer available\.

+**Note**
+If you didn't provide your own directory for Amazon WorkDocs, then we created one for you\.
+When you delete the Amazon WorkDocs site, you are charged for the directory we created for you unless you delete the directory or use it for another AWS application\.
+For pricing information, see [Other Directory Types Pricing](https://aws.amazon.com/directoryservice/other-directories-pricing/)\.